Skip to main content

 There are two main categories of allergens that may be behind a reaction – seasonal or year-round allergies.

-• Seasonal allergies – these only cause allergic rhinitis symptoms at certain times of the year, usually due to certain pollen spores being more present in the air
+• Seasonal allergies – these only cause allergic rhinitis symptoms at certain times of the year, usually due to certain pollen from trees or grasses being more present in the air.

-• Perennial allergies – symptoms for these allergies can occur throughout the year, as allergens are constantly produced or in the air, either inside or outside
+• Perennial allergies – symptoms for these allergies can occur throughout the year, as allergens such as dust or pet dander are constantly present in your space.

-When it comes to allergens, some of the most common itchy and runny nose causes can include5:
+When it comes to allergens, some of the most common itchy and runny nose causes can include4:

 Pollen